xcp-ng/xcp-ng-org/docs/upgrade.md

 ![](https://xcp-ng.org/wp-content/uploads/2018/03/install1.png)

-Eventually, you will reach a screen proposing you to upgrade your XenServer 7.X to XCP-ng:
+Eventually, you will reach a screen offering to upgrade your XenServer 7.X to XCP-ng:

 ![](https://xcp-ng.org/wp-content/uploads/2018/03/install4.png)